Meet Alex

 After an off-road trip to the mountains

-• 2015-2016.
-Moving to Estonia, MBA in TalTech
+• 2014-2016.
+War in Ukraine, moving to Estonia, MBA in TalTech

-After the Russian annexation of Crimea, I moved to Estonia, took a break from organizing trips, and enrolled in an MBA at TalTech - Tallinn Technical University, home of Skype.
 At TalTech, I dedicated my time to studying business processes and startups, and participated in several hackathons and IT conferences, learning about managing teams and new business models.

 • 2017-2019.
-Photography expedition to the Altai mountains of Siberia, IT conferences for the travel sector, and the first Best Guide of Russia award
+Startups, IT conferences, and the first Best Guide of Russia award

 2017-2019